PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/speech_pipelines/multilingual_speech_recognition.en.md

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements for deployment strategies, especially in terms of response speed, to ensure the efficient operation of the system and the smoothness of the user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to achieve significant acceleration of the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

-☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common deployment form in actual production environments.
+☁️ <b>Serving Deployment</b>: Serving Deployment is a common deployment form in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
-PaddleX supports multiple pipeline service-oriented deployment solutions.
-For detailed pipeline service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports multiple pipeline serving deployment solutions.
+For detailed pipeline serving deployment procedures, please refer to the [PaddleX Serving Deployment Guide](../../../pipeline_deploy/serving.en.md).

-Below are the API references for basic service-oriented deployment and examples of multi-language service calls:
+Below are the API references for basic serving deployment and examples of multi-language service calls:

 <details><summary>API Reference</summary>